Yes, despite being a low-shedding breed, Cavachons do shed! These small dogs also need regular grooming and brushing to keep their coat healthy.

 Another benefit to regularly brushing your Cavachon’s coat is that you help to remove dead skin and loose hair.
 The more often you brush your dog, the more loose hair you brush from the coat and keep from falling all over your home.
 So, not only do you have a cleaner home, but you also have fewer allergy triggers.

 Tear staining can also be a problem for the light fur around the eyes.
-To avoid staining, keep the eyes clean with daily wiping using warm water and a face cloth.
-Avoid using wipes that contain chemicals and perfumes as they can irritate the eyes.
+To avoid staining, keep the eyes clean with daily wiping using warm water and face cloth.
+Avoid using wipes that contain chemicals and perfumes, as they can irritate the eyes.

 Cavachons need frequent grooming to keep their coat cut short.
-Grooming is especially important for the hair around the face and eyes.
+Grooming is essential for the hair around the face and eyes.

 Are Cavachons Hypo-Allergenic?

 When we are allergic to animals, we are allergic to proteins not on the fur but in the saliva, urine, and skin cells.
-So, whether you have a dog that has short hair, long hair, or no hair at all, those proteins are still present.
+So, whether you have a dog with short hair, long hair, or no hair, those proteins are still present.

-Since Cavachons do not shed year-round, you will experience much less irritation from pet hair build-up, which is beneficial for allergy sufferers.
+Since Cavachons do not shed year-round, you will experience much less irritation from pet hair build-up, which benefits allergy sufferers.

 Is a Cavachon Good For Allergy-Sufferers?

-No, as we mentioned above, allergies stem from proteins that all dogs have.
-If you are in search of a hypoallergenic dog, the Cavachon is not the dog for you.
+As we mentioned above, allergies stem from all dogs’ proteins.
+If you are searching for a hypoallergenic dog, the Cavachon is not your dog.

 Conclusion / Summary

 Cavachons do shed, although they shed much less fur than breeds like the German Shepherd, and they shed seasonally rather than year-round.
-If you are looking for a hypo-allergenic dog, though, the only option is to have no dog at all.
+If you are looking for a hypo-allergenic dog, the only option is to have no dog.